What Palm Trees Are Native To United States (with Pictures)

 Texas Palmetto Palm (Sabal mexicana/texana).
 Photo by Photo by Wiki Commons.

-Needless to say, the Texas Palmetto is the most popular ornamental tree in Texas and is widely planted along the Gulf coast.
+It grows naturally in the Texas and Mexican sides of the Lower Rio Grande River.
+The most famous grove is located near Brownsville in Texas.
+Needless to say, the Texas palmetto is the most popular ornamental tree in Texas.
+It is also widely planted along the Gulf coast.

 Palm Trees Naturalized In the United States